Ramses Gaichayev: Background and murders

 Little is publicly available about Gaichayev's life prior to his crimes, other than the fact he was born in 1976 in Shelkovskaya to an ethnic Chechen family.
-Sometime in early 1997, he partnered up with fellow villagers Rustam Khalidov, brothers Rizvan and Kharat Magomadov, and Dzhabrail Espirov to organize a gang that would rob targets in the nearby village of Chervlennaya.
-As a rule, they would predominantly target people of ethnic Russian descent - it is unclear whether this was done because each of the gang members held racist views against them, or simply because they feared reprisals from the victims' families if they were to target Chechens.
+Sometime in early 1997, he partnered up with fellow villagers Rustam Khalidov, brothers Rizvan and Kharat Magomadovs, and Dzhabrail Espirov to organize a gang that would rob targets in the nearby village of Chervlennaya.
+As a rule, they would predominantly target people of ethnic Russian descent — it is unclear whether this was done because each of the gang members held racist views against them, or simply because they feared reprisals from the victims' families if they were to target Chechens.

-From November 1997 to April 1999, Gaichayev and his accomplices robbed, raped and killed at least ten people in Chervlennaya and in the city of Pyatigorsk, in nearby Stavropol Krai.
-The killings quickly spread panic among the Russian population, as the killers were extremely cruel and had no qualms about killing children or the elderly.
+From November 1997 to April 1999, Gaichayev with his accomplices robbed, raped and murdered at least 10 people in Chervlennaya and in the city of Pyatigorsk, in nearby Stavropol Krai.
+The killings quickly spread panic among the Russian population, as the murderers were extremely cruel and had no qualms about killing children or the elderly.
 Their modus operandi typically included breaking into the house and subduing the inhabitants, whereupon Gaichayev and Khalidov would rape the female victims before proceeding to kill all of the family members in a variety of ways.
-In one instance, they broke into the house of Zemlyakov family, and after they had raped the wife, Gaichayev - the only person from the gang conclusively proven to have directly participated in the murders - grabbed an axe and hacked her to death.
+In one instance, killers broke into the house of Zemlyakov family, and after they had raped the wife, Gaichayev — the only person from the gang conclusively proven to have directly participated in the murders — grabbed an axe and hacked her to death.
 He then strangled the husband and tortured their 10-year-old son until he succumbed to his injuries.
-The only exception was the final murders, when the gang broke into the home of a Mr. Yakimochkin, the director and a teacher at a local boarding school, whom Gaichayev gunned down with a machine gun along with his wife.
+The only exception was the final murders, when the gang broke into the home of Mr. Yakimochkin, the director and a teacher at a local boarding school, whom Gaichayev gunned down with a machine gun along with his wife.
 After killing them, the gang members stole money and alcohol before fleeing the crime scene.

 Gaichayev was initially arrested by Chechen militants in 1998, after a Sharia court ordered that he be detained for the murder of an elderly woman.
 However, when federal security officers approached the village, he was released and quickly resumed his killings.
 Eventually, Gaichayev and Khalidov were arrested again by federal authorities in December 1999 in the village of Tolstoy-Yurt, on the outskirts of Grozny.
 Rizvan Magomadov was detained in April 2001 during a sting operation in Yekaterinburg, Sverdlovsk Oblast, where he was the ringleader of a heroin smuggling ring along with several Tajikistani nationals.
 Media reports never clarified what happened to Kharat Magomadov or Dzhabrail Espirov, who are presumably still at large.